 There are no bad times smudge your house, but there are plenty of times when smudging is a good idea!
 Remember how we were talking about how smudging clears negative energy?
 Well, there are times when your home might have more negative energy than others.

-Usually, you can kind of feel when your house needs its energy cleared, but there are a couple times that are especially good for smudging.
+Usually, you can kind of feel when your house needs its energy cleared, but there are a few times that are especially good for smudging.

 When you should smudge: